 I came across the Elite screens and it seemed to be a reputable screen manufacturer.
 They screens they had also fit my budget.

-I ended up deciding that Elite screens was the brand I was going to buy and looking at the different types of screens they offered to see which was best for me.
+Now that I knew Elite screens was the brand I was going to buy I looked at the different screens they offered to see which was best for me.

 The screen I ended up choosing was the Aeon 135″ 16:9 ambient light rejecting ALR Fixed Frame Edge Free Projection screen, model # AR135DHD3